 |Pentax K-5« »||APS-C||16.1||4928||3264||1080/25p||23.7||14.1||1162||82||Pentax K-5|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the KP provides a faster frame rate than the 5D Mark II.
 It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 5D Mark II vs Pentax KP

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 5D Mark II and the KP are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the KP offers a wider field of view (100%) than the one in the 5D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 5D Mark II has a higher magnification (0.71x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D Mark II and Pentax KP along with similar information for a selection of comparators.

 One feature that is present on the 5D Mark II, but is missing on the KP is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.